-The finger movements are measured by an inertial measurement unit (IMU), mounted on the electronic board, and a piezoresistive sensor.
-The LMS9DS1, produced by STMicroelectronics, is used as 9 Degrees of Freedom IMU, which incorporates a 3-axis accelerometer, 3-axis gyroscope, and 3-axis magnetometer for the determination of the proximal phalanx (PP) orientation.
+The finger movements are measured by an inertial measurement unit (IMU) mounted on the electronic board and a piezoresistive sensor.
+The LMS9DS1, produced by STMicroelectronics, is used as a 9 Degrees of Freedom IMU, which incorporates a 3-axis accelerometer, a 3-axis gyroscope and a 3-axis magnetometer for the determination of the proximal phalanx (PP) orientation.
 The orientation of each sensor is shown in Figure 3.
 The three-dimensional (3D) coordinate system of the accelerometer and gyroscope do not satisfy the right-hand rule.
-Flexion and extension of the proximal interphalangeal (PIP) joint is monitored by the stretch sensor commercialized by Image Scientific [30], placed over the dorsal side of the finger.
-The stretch sensor is a conductive rubber whose electrical resistance varies with the applied force, and thus with the sensor elongation.
+Flexion and extension of the proximal interphalangeal (PIP) joint is monitored by the stretch sensor sold by Image Scientific [30], which is placed over the dorsal side of the finger.
+The stretch sensor is made of a conductive rubber whose electrical resistance varies with the applied force and thus with the sensor elongation.
 The nominal cord resistance is 395 /cm in its unstressed state.
-One sensor end is anchored to the plastic ring and, the other one is fixed to an adjustable one-wrap hook and loop fastener tied around the middle phalanx.
-The finger size determines the choice of the sensor length.
-A voltage divider circuit included in the electronic board is used to convert the resistance change into a voltage measurement, and thus into a digital signal.
+One sensor end is anchored to the plastic ring, and the other one is fixed to an adjustable one-wrap hook and loop fastener tied around the middle phalanx.
+The sensor length is determined by finger size.
+A voltage divider circuit included in the electronic board is used to convert the resistance change into a voltage measurement and thus into a digital signal.
 ATmega328P is the microcontroller for the electronic board and supervises the measuring process, such as the communication with the laptop.
-Once the communication with the laptop is established, the microcontroller collects the measurements from the sensors and sends them to the laptop every 45 ms. The resolution of the analog-digital converter is 3.22 mV/LSB, which corresponds to a resolution in the measurement of sensor resistance of 0.86 Ω/LSB.
+Once the communication with the laptop is established, the microcontroller collects the measurements from the sensors and sends them to the laptop every 45 ms. The resolution of the analogue–digital converter is 3.22 mV/LSB, which corresponds to a resolution in the measurement of sensor resistance of 0.86 Ω/LSB.
 In order to reduce the power consumption, a Bluetooth Low-Energy (BLE) module, RN4871 from Microchip, is used for wireless communication.
-The GATT roles (Generic Attribute Profile) are used to exchange data in accordance to the BLE protocol.
-The module can properly operate with the input voltage of 3.7 V rechargeable battery thanks to the on-board low-dropout (LDO) voltage regulator (TPS71533, Texas Instruments), with an overall power consumption of 75 mW.
+The GATT roles (Generic Attribute Profile) are used to exchange data in accordance with the BLE protocol.
+The module can properly operate with the input voltage of a 3.7 V rechargeable battery thanks to the on-board low-dropout voltage regulator (TPS71533, Texas Instruments), with an overall power consumption of 75 mW.

 On the laptop side, a LabVIEW Virtual Instrument developed for this specific application collects, stores and displays the data sent by the two modules on the same screen.